 This first app was rejected ten days later for being too simple and lacking sufficient interactivity - the reviewer thought it should be on the iBooks store.
 Faced with having to add shiny interactivity and animation, which is where Rubymotion became really tough, I stewed on my options for a few weeks.

 I’d read a bit about Swift when it launched.
 General opinion seemed to be (and still is) that it’s not production ready.
 Advice on whether to learn Objective-C or Swift for new entrants came down on the Objective-C side.
-But I worked through the first couple of chapters of by Simon Ng.
+But I worked through the first couple of chapters of Beginning iOS 8 Programming with Swift by Simon Ng.

 Everything just worked nicely.
 The syntax of Swift made sense.
 Optionals were a bit mysterious for basically the entirety of the book but apart.
 Using Xcode took me straight back to when I was 15 and playing around with Visual Basic 6.

 By the end of this book I was able to recreate the original Rubymotion app using Swift in about three days.
 Everything about the experience was much more polished and efficient.
 From being able to switch simulated devices at the click of a button (Rubymotion uses rake tasks and the command line), to code completion and documentation.